MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Social Integration

-StackMob provides integrations with Facebook and Twitter to allow users to login to StackMob using preexisting credentials, as well as features interfaces to post status updates.
+StackMob provides integrations with Facebook and Twitter to allow users to login to StackMob using pre-existing credentials, interfaces to post status updates, and more.

 <!--- Facebook -->